jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 <!-- PELICAN_BEGIN_SUMMARY -->

-This blogpost gives some background and motivation for my proposal on better missing value support in pandas, and the ongoing changes landing in the development version (to be released in pandas 1.0): a new `pd.NA` scalar is introduced.
+This blogpost gives some background and motivation for my proposal on better missing value support in pandas, and the changes that have been merged in the development version (to be released in pandas 1.0): a new `pd.NA` scalar is introduced that can be used consistently across all data types..

 <!-- PELICAN_END_SUMMARY -->

+For example, we can now have missing values in an integer Series (which would have resulted in floats before) when using the new nullable integer dtype:

 ```python
 >>> pd.Series([1, 2, pd.NA], dtype="Int64")